Sparse Feature Circuits: Discovering and Editing Interpretable Causal Graphs in Language Models: Feature Circuits

-Finally, the circuit for agreement within a relative clause (Figure~\ref{fig:simple-full-circuit}, discovered with $T_N=0.2$ and $T_E=0.02$) appears to have the same structure as that for simple agreement: subject number detectors in early layers, followed by verb number promoters in later layers.
+The circuits for agreement within a relative clause (Figures~\ref{fig:within-rc-full-circuit}~and~\ref{fig:gemma-within-rc-full-circuit}) appear to have the same structure as that for simple agreement: subject number detectors in early layers, followed by verb number promoters in later layers.